aavanir/lab5/index.md

 3.
 ![Image](Screen Shot 2023-06-08 at 6.35.09 PM.png)

 Based on that output, the problem with your code is that your code does not account for nested files.
+The if statement ```if [[ -f student-submission/ListExamples.java ]]``` only works if ListExamples.java is directly in student-submission.
 ListExamples.java is a nested file, so it is not being found by your code.
-You need to change the code in grade.sh to account for nested files (hint: you can do this using ```find```)
+You need to change the code in grade.sh to account for nested files (hint: you can do this using ```find```).

 4. - The file & directory structure needed
 The correct file and directory structure needed should be the following.